ribtoks/code-jamming/_posts/2019-08-22-how-to-return-to-flow.md

 ![gitk UI]({{ "/assets/img/gitk.png" | absolute_url }})
 *gitk run from my project's root*

-I wouldn't say that `gitk` is the quintessence of application UI evolution of 21st century, but certainly it solves my problem.
+I wouldn't say that `gitk` is the quintessence of GUI evolution of 21st century, but it certainly solves my problem.
 However, usually I work from terminal more than from the UI and I was hoping to find a command line tool.

 I even attempted to write my own tool using [gocui](https://github.com/jroimartin/gocui) library that will be an interactive dashboard, when I found [lazygit](https://github.com/jesseduffield/lazygit).
 Probably author had totally different vision how this tool should be used, but for me it makes just perfect command line git dashboard!